guylepage3/m3/DOCUMENTATION.md

 Once you have installed Meta via npm you can theme or cusomize Meta.

-When theming Meta we want to import bootstrap.scss and then meta.scss to ensure we get the correct compiled CSS.
+When theming Meta we want to import `meta.scss` and then your `custome.scss` to ensure we get the correct compiled CSS.
 We do this by first creating a `custom.scss`.

 ```

 // Custom.scss
 // Include all of Bootstrap and Meta

-@import "../node_modules/bootstrap/scss/bootstrap";
+@import "node_modules/@universelabs/meta/scss/meta.scss";
-@import "../node_modules/@universelabs/meta/scss/meta";
+@import "node_modules/@universelabs/meta/scss/custom.scss";

 ```

-Since Meta uses Bootstrap as it's foundation, Meta uses the same class names and properties as Bootstrap.

 From there you can simply start overwriting your SCSS with the following